Acupuncture

 As a holistic complementary therapy, each client is assessed by our Acupuncturist and treated as an individual to ensure that treatment caters for their specific needs.

-Our Acupuncturist is AHPRA registered and is a member of ATMS.
+Our Acupuncturists are AHPRA registered and are members of ATMS.

 To answer more of your questions about Acupuncture visit FAQ here.